OSSSP/rackspace-how-to/content/rackspace-cloud-native-security/cloud-native-security.md

 * High: 60 minutes
 * Medium: 4 hours

-Rackspace security specialists will analyse and filter the findings and will apply context based on customer’s runbook.
-Examples:
+Rackspace security specialists will analyse and filter the findings and will apply context based on customer’s runbook -- for example:

 * Identification of false-positive findings
 * Identification of affected environment – production/test/dev